Binary to Octal Converter

 Why Each Octal Digit Equals 3 Binary Bits

-Each octal digit dd maps to exactly one 3-bit binary group.
-This perfect power-of-2 relationship makes the bin to oct conversion a simple mechanical substitution with no division or multiplication required.
+A single octal digit represents values from 0 to 7, which is exactly the range of 3 binary bits (2³ = 8).
+Each octal digit d maps to exactly one 3-bit binary group.
+This perfect power-of-2 relationship makes the conversion a simple mechanical substitution with no division or multiplication required.

 Binary to Octal Conversion Table